tomsteg/git-commands/git-commands.md

 lists history of commits and each commit message is listed on one line

+	git log -- <filename>

+lists the history of one file

 	git branch --list

 list all local branches